Gal919/Movie-Web-App/README.md

 - **MovieInfo component:**
 ```
-Once the user click on a movie card the movieInfo page will open with the current movie id, this id will be sent by get request in order to recive all movie's info.
+Once the user click on a movie card, the movieInfo page will open with the current movie id.This id will be sent by get request in order to recive all movie's info.
 ```
 ![img2](https://user-images.githubusercontent.com/66163118/140931239-7e5527c2-1069-447d-a887-2cfbd5e1c100.png)